-CR2: It is understood from the CR4: Cleared.
-The revised proposal the adverse e effects of climate build in climate sustainable for consumption the "business the food syste one.
-Howeve lacks specific s the need to support ood production and , promoting change of s-as-usual" patterns of em towards a resilient er, the concept note cation on the objective, ctivities to be carried project, including its aim (page 6).
-The project focuses on value chains of the food system linking urban and rural areas (page 10).
-CR3: Cleared.
-The revised proposal has included more information on artisanal fisheries (pages 5 and 20). proposal that the project would focus on the food system/agricultural sector.
+CR2: It is understood from the proposal that the project would focus on the food system/agricultural sector.
 If this is correct, the objective of the proposal could be more specific to the food system/agricultural sector.
 This would help the reader to better understand the scope of the proposal.
 In Part II, section A, there is a special mention of rural populations.
 Please also specify if the project will focus on the food systems of rural areas solely.

-CR3: Although the concept note frames the project in the production and consumption of food in relation to agriculture and livestock, it also CR5: Clear.
-Output 2.1 was re-written to include agriculture and MSMEs, proposal that focus on the system/agricul correct, the oproposal could the food system.
-This would he understand the proposal.
-In there is a spee populations.
-The project we systems of rule of the project we systems of rule of the project we systems of rule of the project we system.
-Will address this sections.
-Will address this sinformation is climate threat fisheries.
-CR4: The get t the project would food ultural sector.
-If this is objective of the Id be more specific to em/agricultural sector. elp the reader to better he scope of the Part II, section A, ecial mention of rural Please also specify if ill focus on the food ural areas solely. gh the concept note roject in the production beton of food in relation e and livestock, it also heries in some I the project also sector?
-If yes, further is needed on the ts and vulnerability to has provided the criteria and sources of information that will be used to identify and prioritize the geographical scope of the project (page 12).
+CR3: Although the concept note frames the project in the production and consumption of food in relation to agriculture and livestock, it also mentions fisheries in some sections.
+Will the project also address this sector?
+If yes, further information is needed on the climate threats and vulnerability to fisheries.

+CR4: The geographical scope of the project is unclear.
+Kindly project, including its aim (page 6).
+The project focuses on value chains of the food system linking urban and rural areas (page 10).

+CR3: Cleared.
+The revised proposal has included more information on artisanal fisheries (pages 5 and 20).

+CR4: Cleared.
+The revised proposal has provided the criteria and sources of information that will be used to identify and prioritize the geographical scope of the project (page 12).
 The prioritization process will be done during the full proposal preparation stage.

 CAR1: Cleared.
 The revised proposal has provided a list of potential adaptation actions under each project component.
 The potential adaptation actions will be selected once the geographical scope of the project is defined and its beneficiaries.

 CR5: Clear.
+Output 2.1 was re-written to include agriculture and MSMEs, consistent with the Output's activities.

-Output 2.1 was re-written specify if it will be implemented in specific regions and if not, please outline how these will be selected or prioritized.
-CAR1 : The proposal does not include specific adaptation actions.
+specify if it will be implemented in specific regions and if not, please outline how these will be selected or prioritized.

+CAR1: The proposal does not include specific adaptation actions.
 Please outline a set of adaptation actions (or type of actions, that are to be identified in the project formulation process) that would lead to increasing adaptive capacity?
 Specifically, what are the potential adaptation options for the food system in Costa Rica that could be implemented?
 What kind of nature-based adaptation?
 What type of community-based adaptation actions?
 Please also specify how the adaptation activities will respond to the range of climate change threats identified.

-CR5 : Output 2.1 is phrased as focused only on adaptation focused only on adaptation solutions for MSMEs, but two of the activities are focused on agriculture.
+CR5: Output 2.1 is phrased as focused only on adaptation solutions for MSMEs, but two of the activities are focused on agriculture.
 Please clarify.

 Does the project / programme provide economic, social and environmental benefits, particularly to vulnerable communities, including gender considerations, while avoiding or mitigating negative impacts, in compliance with the Environmental and Social Policy and Gender Policy of the Fund?
-Yes, but requires further information.
-The proposal has identified the agricultural productive sector as its main beneficiary, whose members are particularly vulnerable and lack access to credit.
-In addition, the proposal has broadly described the vulnerability of women in the agriculture sector and small and medium enterprises CAR2: Cleared.
-The revised proposal has outlined the social and economic benefits together (page 22).
-It would be best however if social and economic benefits are indicated separately.
-CAR3: Cleared.
-The revised proposal has provided more information on the vulnerability of women working in food